KittyGiraudel/site/_posts/2015-05-18-writing-in-sublime-text.md

 ### 1 word, 2 words, 3 words…

-Let's be honest: everything is about word count when writing.
+Let’s be honest: everything is about word count when writing.
 How long is this article?
 How many pages are there in this chapter?
 Knowing the number of words in a document is extremely handy.

 I suppose there are countless (see what I did there?) word counter plugins for Sublime Text out there; I chose [WordCount](https://github.com/titoBouzout/WordCount).
 This simple plugin adds the number of words at the very left of the status bar, below the coding area.